Palladium: Photography

 In the platinotype printing process, photographers make fine-art black-and-white prints using platinum or palladium salts.
 Often used with platinum, palladium provides an alternative to silver.
 But palladium is more inert than the silver used in silver bromide prints, so such photographs are better archived than conventional prints and convey details more clearly.

 Effects on health

 Toxicity

-Palladium is a metal with low toxicity as conventionally measured (e.g. LD_{50}).
+Palladium is a metal with low acute toxicity (e.g. LD_{50}).
 Recent research on the mechanism of palladium toxicity suggests high toxicity if measured on a longer timeframe and at the cellular level in the liver and kidney.
 Mitochondria appear to have a key role in palladium toxicity via mitochondrial membrane potential collapse and depletion of the cellular glutathione (GSH) level.
 Until that recent work, it had been thought that palladium was poorly absorbed by the human body when ingested.
 Plants such as the water hyacinth are killed by low levels of palladium salts, but most other plants tolerate it, although tests show that, at levels above 0.0003%, growth is affected.
 High doses of palladium could be poisonous; tests on rodents suggest it may be carcinogenic, though until the recent research cited above, no clear evidence indicated that the element harms humans.